 The second is more complicated, because it is often not associated to the engine or game but the underlying operating system.
 Here is some information regarding stutter on different OSs.

-On platforms that support disabling V-Sync, suttering can be made less noticeable by disabling V-Sync in the project settings.
+On platforms that support disabling V-Sync, stuttering can be made less noticeable by disabling V-Sync in the project settings.
 This will however cause tearing to appear, especially on monitors with low refresh rates.
 If your monitor supports it, consider enabling variable refresh rate (G-Sync/FreeSync) while leaving V-Sync enabled.
 This avoids mitigating some forms of stuttering without introducing tearing.

 Forcing your graphics card to use the maximum performance profile can also help reduce stuttering, at the cost of increased GPU power draw.